cuikp/AvRichTextBox/README.md

 The `FlowDoc` has a `Selection` property, with `Start`, `End`, `Length`, `Select`, `Delete`, `Text`, etc.

 The `RichTextBox` also includes the concept of `TextRange` (of which `Selection` is merely a special case), which can be defined to format text from code independent from the current `FlowDoc.Selection`.
-A new `TextRange` is created with a `Start` and `End` (and its owning `FlowDoc`), whereby it is automatically added to the `FlowDoc's TextRanges List` so its Start and/or End can be updated whenever text changes in the `FlowDoc` require it. `TextRange` also has an `ApplyFormatting` property which allows any `AvaloniaProperty` to be applied that pertains to Inlines.
+A new `TextRange` is created with a `Start` and `End` (and its owning `FlowDoc`), whereby it is automatically added to the `FlowDoc`'s `TextRanges` List, which get auto-updated whenever text changes in the `FlowDoc` require it. `TextRange` also has an `ApplyFormatting` property which allows any `AvaloniaProperty` to be applied that pertains to Inlines.

 The RichTextBox content can be saved/loaded either as straight Xaml or a XamlPackage (to preserve images), similar to the WPF RichTextBox.
 It can also save and load the FlowDoc content as a Word document (.docx), Rtf document (.rtf) or Html (.html), though only with a subset of attributes.
 This includes text, common text/paragraph formatting, images, highlighting, forecolor, justification, borders, etc.